Information Technology Services (ITS) is the central division on campus for technical and computing support for students, faculty and staff.

 Depending on your needs, a tablet may or may not be enough.
 Many now have full keyboards as an option, and so they can be adequate for writing papers, etc. However, many tablets cannot use our printing software or any special software that may be needed for certain classes.
 Some tablets, however, have the full version of Windows on them which are essentially a full laptop in tablet form (such as the Surface Pro).
 For more details on tablets, or what tablets have the full edition of Windows, feel free to contact the Solution Center.

-For those considering purchasing a Chromebook for college, please note that you will not be able to print directly to our printing system.
-You would need to email or use a USB drive to transfer the document to a campus system to print it from there.
+Chromebooks can be an appealing alternative to traditional laptop computers, but come with some limitations.
 You will not be able to install programs on a Chromebook, only those provided by the Chrome Web Store.
 Special software that is used by various departments and is available to students (such as Mathematica and JMP) will not be able to be installed on Chromebooks, so Chromebooks are not recommended for some majors including, but not limited to, mathematics, computer science, art, chemistry, biology, and physics.
 All necessary software is installed on campus computers; however, so students can get by with a Chromebook, it just may not be ideal for their needs.
 Chromebooks are decent cheap alternatives to both Windows and Mac computers as long as their limitations are kept in mind.